hubmapconsortium/ingest-validation-tools/examples/README.md

 Note: You can find your personal Globus token by logging in to a site that requires Globus authentication (e.g. https://ingest.hubmapconsortium.org/) and looking at the Authorization header for your request in the Network tab of your browser.
 Omit the "Bearer " prefix.
 - Make sure the result makes sense!
 The software can tell you what the result of validation is, but it can't know whether that result is actually correct.

-Validation is run offline by the tests in the `tests` directory.
-Online validation can be run manually; see [tests-manual/README.md](tests-manual/README.md).

 ## `dataset-iec-examples/`